Part II Oral Examination

-The ABOI/ID part II oral examination rotates candidates through a series of case stations comprised of standardized cases developed by the ABOI/ID.
-Candidates are also required to defend cases that they submitted to the Board for review.
+The ABOI/ID Part II oral examination consists of a series of standardized cases in which candidates rotate through.
+Candidates are also required to defend their own cases at two additional stations.

-The process calls for candidates to defend a diagnosis, discuss their treatment plan, as well as demonstrate in depth knowledge of the surgical and prosthetic phases of implantology.
+The process calls for candidates to defend a diagnosis, discuss their treatment plan, and demonstrate an in depth knowledge of the surgical and prosthetic phases of oral implantology.

-During the examination, candidates are expected to integrate their knowledge of science and the current literature into their responses to the examiners' questions.
+During the examination, candidates are expected to integrate their knowledge of science and current literature.

 • Comprehensive medical and dental history evaluation